Two-player Domino games: Complexity of the Domino game problem

 \paragraph{Assume that $X_{\F}\neq \emptyset$} and let $x \in X_{\F}$.
-We define a strategy for $B$ based on the following invariant: before $A$ plays, every maximal connected set of uncoloured cells is either infinite or of even length.
+We define a winning strategy for $B$ based on the following invariant: before $A$ plays, on every line of direction vector $e_1$, every maximal connected set of uncoloured cells is either infinite or of even length.
 This invariant is true in the starting position $(\emptyset,A)$.

-When $A$ plays at $(i,a)$, he splits a maximal connected uncoloured set in two parts: one is even (possibly empty or infinite), the other is odd (nonempty, possibly infinite).
-If the odd set is to the right, $B$ plays the colour $(x_{i+1}, x_i, \leftarrow)$ on the cell $i+1$, restoring the invariant.
+When $A$ plays at $(i,a)$, they split a maximal connected uncoloured set in two parts: one is even (possibly empty or infinite), the other is odd (nonempty, possibly infinite).
+If the odd set is to the right, $B$ plays the colour $(x_{i+e_1}, x_i, \leftarrow)$ on the cell $i+e_1$, restoring the invariant.
 The other case is symmetric.

 After $B$ plays, every tile $p_i$ admits the interpretation $x_i$.
 Since $x \in X_{\F}$, this gives an admissible interpretation to all patterns.
 This strategy is therefore winning for $B$. \end{proof}